Common questions about ADHD & autism in Scotland

 How do I know if a private provider is properly regulated?

 Individual clinicians are registered with their professional bodies: the GMC for doctors, HCPC for psychologists, and NMC for nurses.
 You can check any clinician's registration directly on those bodies' websites.
-Our compare tool lets you filter to HIS-registered providers.
+Our compare tool shows HIS registration status for each listed provider.

 Can I use a private provider that is based in England?

-Yes — many Scottish residents use online providers based in England, and this is increasingly common for assessments delivered by video.
-What matters is that the clinician is appropriately regulated and experienced, the assessment meets Scottish clinical standards (SIGN 145 for ADHD), and the provider has experience supporting shared care with Scottish GPs, whose policies differ from those in England.
+Yes, many Scottish residents use online providers based in England, and this is increasingly common for assessments delivered by video.
+What matters is that the clinician is appropriately regulated and experienced, the assessment meets recognised ADHD standards (NICE NG87), and the provider has experience supporting shared care with Scottish GPs, whose policies differ from those in England.

 Medication & shared care